-Your doctor can tell you what a healthy weight range is for you.
+Your Doctor can tell you what a healthy weight range is for you.

-- 1.)
-What is a good weight for me? - 2.)
-How does weight affect my diabetes?
+- 1 What is a good weight for me? - 2 How does weight affect my diabetes?

-If your doctor tells you to lose weight, IEHP can help.
-Call IEHP Member Services to enroll in a weight management program.
+If your Doctor tells you to lose weight, IEHP can help.
+Call IEHP Member Services to enroll in a weight loss program.

-Healthy Eating With Diabetes
+Healthy Eating with Diabetes

-The foods you eat play a major role in helping you manage your diabetes - but that does not mean you need to change your whole diet or eat special foods.
+Your diet plays a major role in helping you manage your diabetes - but that does not mean you need to change your whole diet or eat special foods.

-You'll find that small changes will help keep your blood sugar, blood pressure, and cholesterol levels under control and help you maintain a healthy weight.
+You'll find that small healthy changes to your diet will help keep your blood sugar, blood pressure, and cholesterol levels under control and help you maintain a good weight.
 This will help you feel your best each day and prevent other problems that may occur with diabetes, such as heart or kidney failure.